Cross-validation Approaches for Multi-study Predictions: Multi-study Stacking Approaches

-\textbf{Example \ref{ex:K-regression}, continued.} We revisit the regression setting to compare $\cvcs$ with DR stacking and $\cvws$.
 Both DR stacking and $\cvws$ overestimate $U_g$.
-We compute by Monte Carlo simulations the mean and variance of PDs for DR stacking, $\cvws$ and $\cvcs$ (Fig. \ref{fig:sec3-main}(b-c)).
+We compute by Monte Carlo simulations the bias and variance for DR stacking, $\cvws$ and $\cvcs$ (Fig. \ref{fig:sec3-main}(b-c)).
 We assume that $\sigma = \sigma_{\beta} = 1$, $K = 20$, $p=10$ and $n_k=100$.
 The only learner ($L = 1$) is OLS.
-The means and variances are derived based on 50 replicates at 11 different $w = (w_1,(1-w_1)/(K-1),\ldots,(1-w_1)/(K-1))$ where $w_1$ varies from 0 to 0.5 with 0.05 increments.
-The data generating model is defined in (\ref{eq:diff-sim}) and we generate $\beta_1,\ldots,\beta_K$ in each simulation replicate.

-The means and standard deviations of PDs for DR and $\cvws$ are nearly identical (cf. Prop. \ref{prop:cv-eq}).
-In Figure \ref{fig:sec3-main}(c), the curves for DR and $\cvws$ overlap with each other.
-On the other hand, PD for $\cvcs$ has smaller mean but larger variance compared to DR stacking and $\cvws$, indicating a bias-variance trade-off of the $\cvcs$ strategy. \end{example}
+The means and variances are derived based on 50 replicates.
+The data generating model is defined by expression (\ref{eq:diff-sim}), and we generate a new set of $\beta_1,\ldots,\beta_K$ in each simulation replicate.
+The bias and variance for DR and $\cvws$ are nearly identical (cf.\ Prop.\ \ref{prop:cv-eq}).
+In \ref{fig:sec3-main}(c), the curves for DR and $\cvws$ even overlap with each other.
+On the other hand, $\cvcs$ has smaller bias but larger variance compared to DR stacking and $\cvws$, indicating a bias-variance trade-off of the $\cvcs$ strategy. \end{example}